-For full-semester courses, commencing on the eighth calendar day of the semester (fall and spring) and ending at midnight on the Friday of the 10th week (fall and spring semesters), a student who submits a completed Course Schedule Adjustment Form may withdraw from any class, after consultation with his/her course instructor and advisor and payment of a $20 course withdrawal fee.
+For full-semester courses, commencing on the eighth calendar day of the semester (fall and spring) and ending at midnight on the Friday of the 10th week (fall and spring semesters), a student who submits a completed Course Schedule Adjustment Form may withdraw from any class, after consultation with his/her course instructor and advisor.
 In the case of courses that are less than full semester, the student may withdraw from a class through the course schedule adjustment process until the midpoint of the course.
-The course withdrawal fee will apply at a point equivalent to the beginning of week two of a full semester.
-(The Registrar’s Office may be consulted, as needed, for precise dates.)
 The academic record will indicate a grade of W, which is not computed into the grade point average.

 The effective date of the course withdrawal will be the last date of attendance if the Course Schedule Adjustment Form is received by the Registrar’s Office within seven days of the last day of attendance.
 Otherwise, the effective date of course withdrawal will be the date the form is received by the Registrar’s Office.

 Course withdrawal may affect tuition liability and other charges and the student’s financial aid eligibility or grace period repayment, medical insurance coverage, athletic eligibility, and timely completion of degree requirements.
 Students who withdraw from all courses through the course withdrawal process will be officially withdrawn from the college and relinquish the right to use all college services and privileges.